BenjaminMedia/WP-Guides/wpmi-blog-spawn/README.md

 26. save the config file without restarting the server by running `sudo nginx -s reload`.

 > if an error occurs like: `sudo: unable to resolve host c17308`.
-Send us a mail.
+Just ignore it.